The docker environment can be found here.

 - However, I do not know if there will be any visible performance improvement at this time.

 - Image files in CSS have hash query string(for more accurate cache control).

-#2 Updated by Takashi Kato 7 months ago
+#2 Updated by Takashi Kato about 1 year ago

 Questions that may be asked¶

 - The default for Rails6 is webpacker.
 Why use simpacker instead of webpacker?

 - I believe it is appropriate to use simpacker because it is a thin wrapper and does not make administration overly complicated.

 - webpack was released ver5 last year, and it includes commonly used plugins and loaders, and there is also extensive documentation on the official website. it is faster to use the simpacker to control the webpack more directly.

 - This is a tool developed by an engineer of cookpad , the most famous rails user company in Japan.
 I hope this will be a good opportunity for you to get interested in it.

 - Do all Redmine users have to install nodejs and yarn in addition to ruby?